-• The study recommends the continued use of contactors to perform outreach and targeting of installation baselines to produce the program's desired impacts. installation baselines to produce the program's desired impacts.
+- The study recommends that DHPs be monitored as part of the planned study (R1982) to update the PSD's equivalent full load hour (EFLH) factor. - The study recommends the continued use of contactors to perform outreach and targeting of installation baselines to produce the program's desired impacts.